pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/contracts/oas.md

 In the case of a failure, the following elements of the `error` are most helpful in diagnosing the problem:

-* `message`
+- `message`

   Summary of the problem.
 In most cases, you can understand the problem immediately.
 As above, you can see there are two errors - one for the request body, and another for the response body.
   In both cases (the request and response body), there is an additional unexpected property `price` expected by the consumer.

-* `mockDetails`
+- `mockDetails`

   Contains details of the Consumer Contract (mock) that are problematic, including the path to the interaction in the contract and the request/response details.

-* `specDetails`
+- `specDetails`

   Contains details of the Provider Contract (spec) that are problematic, including the path to the component of the resource in the OpenAPI specification the mock is incompatible with.

 ## Considerations

 When using OpenAPI Specifications as a Provider Contract, you should be aware of the following limitations.

+### Document limitations

+- The OAS must be a valid YAML or JSON file.
+Pactflow will pre-validate the document is parseable and error if they aren't valid.
+- OAS documents must not be split across multiple files.
+You should combine any documents together, using tools like [OpenAPI Merge](https://github.com/robertmassaioli/openapi-merge).
+- YAML formatted OAS documents must not use [anchors](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases), due to the potential security issues (see [YAML bomb](https://en.wikipedia.org/wiki/Billion_laughs_attack) for more).
+If your auto-generated specs have anchors, you can pre-process them via tools like [spruce](https://github.com/geofffranks/spruce), that will expand them for you.

+### Testing

-* You must ensure `additionalProperties` in your OAS is set to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec (see https://bitbucket.org/atlassian/swagger-mock-validator/issues/84/test-incorrectly-passes-when-mock-expects for an interesting read on why this is necessary.
+- You must ensure `additionalProperties` in your OAS is set to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec (see https://bitbucket.org/atlassian/swagger-mock-validator/issues/84/test-incorrectly-passes-when-mock-expects for an interesting read on why this is necessary.
 TL;DR - it's JSON Schemas fault)
-* It is recommended to allow `additionalProperties` on request items to align with [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle)
+- It is recommended to allow `additionalProperties` on request items to align with [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle)
-* _Implementing_ a spec is not the same as being _compatible_ with a spec ([read more](https://pactflow.io/blog/contract-testing-using-json-schemas-and-open-api-part-1/)).
+- _Implementing_ a spec is not the same as being _compatible_ with a spec ([read more](https://pactflow.io/blog/contract-testing-using-json-schemas-and-open-api-part-1/)).
 Most tools only tell you that what you’re doing is _not incompatible_ with the spec. _NOTE: We plan to address this problem in the future via our OAS Testing Tool_
-* You are responsible for ensuring sufficient OAS coverage.
+- You are responsible for ensuring sufficient OAS coverage.
 To highlight this point, in our [Dredd example](https://github.com/pactflow/example-provider-dredd), we do _not_ test the 404 case on the provider, but the consumer has a pact for it and it's tests still pass! _NOTE: We plan to address this problem in the future via our OAS Testing Tool_